 The net assets and liabilities of the ICF account for almost all of the ICF Group.
-The rest of the Group's perimeter as of December 31, 2018 consists of:
+The rest of the Group's perimeter as of December 31, 2019 consists of:

 - IFEM (Instruments Financers per a Empreses Innovadores, SLU): An entity focused on the management of resources from the JEREMIE - Joint European Resources for Micro to Medium Enterprises - programme, which has the support of structural funds, dedicated to creating and expanding micro, small and medium-sized companies, through participating loans, venture capital, guarantees, micro-credits and investment and working capital loans.
-Wholly owned by ICF. - ICF Capital SGEIC, SAU: its main objective is to promote, advice and manage venture capital funds or companies which contribute capital to Catalan companies.
 Wholly owned by ICF.

-ICF currently directly manages three investment vehicles: - Capital MAB: a venture capital fund which invests in companies when floated on the Alternative Stock Market (ASM).
-Wholly owned by ICF. - Capital Expansió: a venture capital fund, under a co-investment regime, destined to support growth, internationalisation and sector consolidation of medium-sized companies.
-Wholly owned by ICF. - BCN Emprèn, a venture capital company specialised in technological and innovative-based companies. - Avalis de Catalunya, SGR: also forms part of the Group and is considered an associate.
-It is a mixed capital (public-private) reciprocal guarantee company promoted by the Generalitat de Catalunya in 2003 to facilitate access to credit by small and medium-sized companies and self-employed individuals with activity in Catalonia and to improve their financing conditions by providing guarantees to banks.
-At December 31, 2018 the Group holds a 16.57% in this company through Institut Català de Finances and IFEM.
+- ICF Capital SGEIC, SAU: its main objective is to promote, advice and manage venture capital funds or companies which contribute capital to Catalan companies.
+Wholly owned by ICF.
+ICF currently directly manages three investment vehicles:

+- Capital MAB F.C.R.

+- Capital Expansió F.C.R.

+- Venture Tech, F.C.R

+- Capital Expansió II, F.C.R

+- BCN Emprèn, S.C.R.,S.A.